segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 *   For Amplitude to associate both client-side and server-side activity with the same user, you will need to pass the same `deviceId` to Amplitude.
 Otherwise, Amplitude will create two users - one associated with your `deviceId` and another user associated with your Segment `anonymousId`.

-Please contact our [support team](https://segment.com/help/contact/) for further inquiries about a specific tool you have questions about to ensure there isn't an implementation error.
+contact our [support team](https://segment.com/help/contact/) for further inquiries about a specific tool you have questions about to ensure there isn't an implementation error.

 ## What caused an unexpected spike in my MTU count?